ojplg/legup/README.md

 * Error checking for form submissions needed all over the place
 * Lots of bugs where things blindly try to insert things without checking if it's been done before and doing updates
 * Allow configuration for score options
-* Calculate legislator grades from scores
 * Allow configuartion of grading options (grade on a curve?)
 * Load things other than "Third Reading" PDFs: Committee votes
 * Add a way to do name overrides in configuration or maybe DB
+* Work on override session stuff

 # Better Option